Founder’s MessageIt is not often that a plan conceived in a flash of insight and intuition actually comes to any fruition at all, let alone perfectly.

-My intuition was that a multimedia company devoted to the 15.1 million Canadians that we have identified as members of Zoomer Nation would strengthen immeasurably an organization devoted to looking after the rights and interests of all Canadians as we age; and vice versa.
+My intuition was that a multimedia company devoted to the 15.1 million Canadians who are 45-plus would strengthen immeasurably an organization devoted to looking after the rights and interests of all Canadians as we age; and vice versa.

 Thus, I set out to acquire or create titles – on all platforms: broadcast, print, digital – specialized in this new demo that marketers have yet to fully appreciate but will inevitably rediscover and covet.